GD 66

+In 1983, Noël Dolez et al. discovered that GD 66 is a variable star, from photometric data obtained at Haute-Provence Observatory.
+It was given its variable star designation, V361 Aurigae, in 1985.
 The star is a pulsating white dwarf of type DAV, with an extremely stable period.
 Small variations in the phase of pulsation led to the suggestion that the star was being orbited by a giant planet which caused the pulsations to be delayed due to the varying distance to the star caused by the reflex motion about the system's centre-of-mass.
 Observations with the Spitzer Space Telescope failed to directly detect the planet, which put an upper limit on the mass of 5–6 Jupiter masses.
 Investigation of a separate pulsation mode revealed timing variations in antiphase with the variations in the originally-analysed pulsation mode.
 This would not be the case if the variations were caused by an orbiting planet, and thus the timing variations must have a different cause.
 This illustrates the potential dangers of attempting to detect planets by white dwarf pulsation timing.